What are the benefits of participating in high school athletics?

 My student wants to be on the 2 different sports team.
 Is this possible?

-Yes, many of our students two and even three sport athletes.
-The sports teams, however, cannot be during the same season.
+Yes, many of our students participate in two and even three sport athletes.
+The sports teams, however, in a "normal" year cannot be during the same season.

 My student has a doctor’s appointment to get her health physical, but it is 3 days after camp or practice starts.
 Can my student still participate?